Programme Content and Eligibility

-- Leading Performance is a pre-requisite for Leading Change
+- Personal Leadership and Influencing Change is a pre-requisite for Leading Change

 - Project Planning, Management and Control is a pre-requisite for Managing the Multi Programme/Project Environment

-How many CATS points is the full MSc equals to?
+How many credit points is the full MSc equals to?

 What is a Postgraduate Certificate (PgC)?

-A Postgraduate Certificate is an intermediary qualification equal to 60 CATS points that you can achieve by successfully completing 6 modules.
-Your CATS points can then be transferred towards a full MSc registration.
-The tuition fees paid towards the PgCA will be deducted from the total MSc fees (pro rata).
+A Postgraduate Certificate is an intermediary qualification equal to 60 credits of modules.
+Your credit points can then be transferred towards a full MSc registration within 5 years of you attending the module.
+The tuition fees paid towards the PgC will be deducted from the total MSc fees (pro rata).